waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN:** A warp tile at building entrances/exits.
 - **HEADBUTT_TREE:** An impassable tree.
 - **WATER:** An impassable body of water, likely requires HM 'Surf'.
 - **LEDGE:** A one-way barrier that can only be jumped over from the higher side.
-Its appearance can change.
 - **HOP_DOWN / HOP_LEFT / HOP_RIGHT / HOP_DOWN_LEFT / HOP_DOWN_RIGHT:** One-way ledge tiles that can only be traversed in the specified direction.
 - **Dynamic Map Tiles:** On Route 29, some tiles initially appearing as WALLs can dynamically change to LEDGEs as I move nearby.
 This can interrupt pathing and requires caution.

-### Untested Tile Mechanics
+I must mark these as I find them.
 - **BUOY:** Encountered in Cherrygrove City.
 Need to test if it's a hard wall or if it can be interacted with.

 ## Agent & Tool Development

 ### Current Tools & Agents
+- **`navigation_agent` (ACTIVE):** A sophisticated pathfinding agent that correctly understands complex tile mechanics like ledges.
+It has proven reliable, and its outputs should be trusted.
+- **`pathfinder_tool` (DEPRECATED):** This tool does not correctly interpret ledge traversal and should not be used.
-- **map_analyzer_agent:** Analyzes a pre-processed list of unseen tile coordinates to identify clusters for exploration.
+- **`map_analyzer_agent`:** Analyzes a pre-processed list of unseen tile coordinates to identify clusters for exploration.
-- **pathfinder_tool (DEPRECATED):** The current pathfinder does not correctly interpret the traversal rules for LEDGE tiles, often creating invalid paths.
-It should no longer be used.

-### Development Plan
+### Future Development Ideas
-- **`navigation_agent` (High Priority):** An improved pathfinding agent that correctly understands complex tile mechanics.
-  - **Function:** To replace the faulty `pathfinder_tool`.
-  - **Logic:** It will implement an A* search algorithm that correctly parses the map XML.
-  - **Key Features:**
-    1. Correctly identify and handle one-way traversal for all `LEDGE` and `HOP_*` tile types.
-    2. Treat all `<Object>` elements as impassable walls.
-    3. Accept a list of impassable tile types as an argument for flexibility.
-  - **Status:** To be defined immediately.

-- **`battle_strategist_agent` (Idea):** Suggests the optimal move in difficult battles.
+- **`battle_strategist_agent`:** Suggests the optimal move in difficult battles.
-- **`party_manager_agent` (Idea):** Suggests party composition and healing needs.
+- **`party_manager_agent`:** Suggests party composition and healing needs.
-- **`auto_repel_tool` (Idea):** A tool to automatically use a Repel from the bag.
+- **`auto_repel_tool`:** A tool to automatically use a Repel from the bag.

-## Current Plans & Hypotheses
-- **Objective:** Return to Professor Elm in New Bark Town with the Mystery Egg.
-- **Reasoning:** Professor Elm called urgently.
-This is the main story quest.
-- **Immediate Steps:**
-    1. Define `navigation_agent` to fix pathing issues.
-    2. Use the new agent to calculate a reliable path to New Bark Town.
-    3. Enter Professor Elm's Lab and speak to him.
-- **Untested Assumptions to Verify:**
-    1. The path north on Route 30 will open after speaking with Elm.
-    2. The Guide Gent is not permanently gone; he will appear in his house later.

 ## Archived Notes & Lessons Learned
-- **`puzzle_solver_agent` Hallucinations:** The agent repeatedly provided incorrect advice based on the wrong map and player abilities.
+- **`puzzle_solver_agent` Hallucinations:** An early agent repeatedly provided incorrect advice based on the wrong map and player abilities.
 It was deleted after multiple failed refinement attempts.
 Lesson: Agents require very specific, context-rich prompts to be effective.